5 Ways to Stop Teddy Maynard

 Beyond the keywords, there’s the spending by State and Congressional District.

 For the battleground states or swing districts, Teddy will likely spend more money on advertising here.
-His goal is to garner more and more favorable coverage for Lake in these areas.
+His goal is to garner more and more favor for Lake in these areas.

 As the old saying goes “follow the money.”